HVisMyLife/rusty_neat/README.md

 Crates lib will be updated when I finish bugfixing etc, so somewhere between few days and several years.

 ## NN visual representation
+Image generation is behind "visu" feature, type is derived from path (svg, png, jpg).
-Network can be saved as .svg: blue connections are recurrent, thickness represents weight, and node 0 is a bias.
+Blue connections are recurrent, thickness represents weight, and node 0 is a bias.
 Gating visualisation is something that I want to add, but I'm open to suggestions how to display it.
 ![example](https://github.com/HVisMyLife/rusty_neat/blob/master/data/nn.png)

 ## What it does?